How To Decrease SIDS Risk

 Turn down the temp

-Don't let baby get overheated — he's just fine covered with a light blanket or a sleep sack.
+Don't let baby get overheated—he or she is just fine covered with a light blanket or a sleep sack.
 Studies show that heated bedrooms increase SIDS risk by about 4.5 percent, compared to non-heated rooms.
-Keep the room between 65 and 70 degrees to keep baby comfortable and safe.
+Keep the room between 65 and 70 degrees Fahrenheit to keep baby comfortable and safe.

 Be sure to place the crib somewhere smoke-free.
-In fact, keeping baby away from smoke in general is a good idea – especially when they're still in the womb.
+In fact, keeping baby away from smoke in general is the best idea—especially when he or she is still in the womb.
 Researchers have found that smoking during pregnancy nearly doubles the chance of SIDS for babies.

 Seats are for sitting

-SIDS used to be called "crib death," so some parents mistakenly believe that putting their baby to sleep on a bed, couch or bassinet will prevent it.
-This is a myth — an approved crib is the safest place for a baby.
+SIDS used to be called "crib death," so some parents mistakenly believe that putting baby to sleep on a bed, couch or bassinet will prevent it.
+This is a myth—an approved crib is the safest place for a baby.

-Even if baby falls asleep in the car seat or stroller, it’s best to transfer them to a crib (yes, even if you’re risking waking them up) if they’ll be asleep for a while.
+Even if baby falls asleep in the car seat or stroller, it’s best to transfer him or her to a crib (yes, even if you’re risking waking them up) if he or she will be asleep for a while.
 Because babies have poor head control, sleeping while sitting up might increase the risk of upper airway obstruction and oxygen desaturation.

-Reducing your baby's risk of SIDS doesn’t have to cost money — it's just about attention to details.
-Remember — even though SIDS is rare, when it's your baby, you’ll want to do everything you can to prevent this from happening.
+Reducing baby's risk of SIDS doesn’t have to cost money—it's just about attention to details.
+Remember—even though SIDS is rare, when it's your baby, you’ll want to do everything you can to prevent this from happening.